-1 semester, 1 credit per
+1 semester, 1 credit per semester Meets requirements: NCAA,

-semester

-Meets requirements: NCAA,

-Sociology provides students with the opportunity to study human social behavior from a group perspective.
+Sociology provides students with the opport unity to study human social behavior from a group perspective.
 Topics of study include socialization, values and norms, deviance, stratification, families, education, and religion.
 Social problems such as poverty and discrimination are also explored.
-Projects revolve around the investigation of local service agencies and service learning.
-Many "hands-on" lessons will be utilized.